 Review Sample Provided By: Kingston

-Product Name/Link to Website: Kingston Gold Series UHS-1 Speed Class 3 64GB MicroSDXC Card
+Product Name and Website: Kingston Gold Series UHS-1 Speed Class 3 64GB MicroSDXC Card

 This sample from Kingston shipped in a blister pack.
 The packaging is made of a card stock material with clear packing to directly display the SD card.